hershs/grep-map/README.md

-Filter map by keys in different clojure, groovy, java, kotlin, python and scala.
+Filter map by keys in clojure, groovy, java, kotlin, python and scala.

 Choose your best language :)